Giza pyramid complex: Tombs of the pyramid builders

 In 1990, tombs belonging to the pyramid workers were discovered alongside the pyramids, with an additional burial site found nearby in 2009.
 Although not mummified, they had been buried in mudbrick tombs with beer and bread to support them in the afterlife.
-The tombs' proximity to the pyramids and the manner of burial supports the theory that they were paid laborers who took great pride in their work and were not slaves, as was previously thought.
+The tombs' proximity to the pyramids and the manner of burial supports the theory that they were paid laborers who took pride in their work and were not slaves, as was previously thought.
 Evidence from the tombs indicates that a workforce of 10,000 laborers working in three-month shifts took around 30 years to build a pyramid.
 Most of the workers appear to have come from poor families.
-Specialists such as architects, masons, metalworkers and carpenters, were permanently employed by the king to fill positions that required the most skill.
+Specialists such as architects, masons, metalworkers, and carpenters were permanently employed by the king to fill positions that required the most skill.

 Shafts

-There are multiple burial-shafts and various unfinished shafts and tunnels located in the Giza complex discovered and mentioned prominently by Selim Hassan in his Excavations at Giza 1933-1934 report.
-"Very few of the Saitic [referring to the Saitic Period.] shafts have been thoroughly examined, for the reason that most of them are flooded."
+There are multiple burial-shafts and various unfinished shafts and tunnels located in the Giza complex that were discovered and mentioned prominently by Selim Hassan in his report Excavations at Giza 1933–1934.
+He states: "Very few of the Saitic [referring to the Saite Period] shafts have been thoroughly examined, for the reason that most of them are flooded."

 Osiris Shaft

 The Osiris Shaft is a narrow burial-shaft leading to three levels for a tomb and below it a flooded area.
-It was first mentioned by Selim Hassan.
-A thorough excavation was conducted by a team led by Hawass in 1999.
+It was mentioned by Hassan, and a thorough excavation was conducted by a team led by Hawass in 1999.
 It was opened to tourists in November 2017.

 New Kingdom and Late Period

 During the New Kingdom Giza was still an active site.
 A brick-built chapel was constructed near the Sphinx during the early 18th Dynasty, probably by King Thutmose I. Amenhotep II built a temple dedicated to Hauron-Haremakhet near the Sphinx.
-As a prince, the future pharaoh Thutmose IV visited the pyramids and the Sphinx; he reported being told, in a dream, that if he cleared the sand that had built up around the Sphinx, he would be rewarded with kingship.
+As a prince, the future pharaoh Thutmose IV visited the pyramids and the Sphinx; he reported being told in a dream that if he cleared the sand that had built up around the Sphinx, he would be rewarded with kingship.
 This event is recorded in the Dream Stele, which he had installed between the Sphinx's front legs.

 During the early years of his reign, Thutmose IV, together with his wife Queen Nefertari, had stelae erected at Giza.

 Pharaoh Tutankhamun had a structure built, which is now referred to as the king's resthouse.

 During the 19th Dynasty, Seti I added to the temple of Hauron-Haremakhet, and his son Ramesses II erected a stela in the chapel before the Sphinx and usurped the resthouse of Tutankhamun.

 During the 21st Dynasty, the Temple of Isis Mistress-of-the-Pyramids was reconstructed.
 During the 26th Dynasty, a stela made in this time mentions Khufu and his Queen Henutsen.

-Division of the 1903-1905 excavation of the Giza Necropolis
+Division of the 1903–1905 excavation of the Giza Necropolis

-In 1903, rights to excavate the West Field and Pyramids of the Giza Necropolis were divided by three institutions from Italy, Germany, and the United States of America respectively.
+In 1903, rights to excavate the West Field and Pyramids of the Giza Necropolis were divided by three institutions from Italy, Germany, and the United States of America.